Abhishek8187/weight_tracker_firestore/README.md

 It's a simple weight tracking app where you can track everyday's weight.

+Contains anonymous SignIn through firebase authentication

 You can also edit or delete the firestore data directly from app UI

 The data is being stored in firestore database through anonymous SignIn

+List of entries is being updated in realtime when data changes on firestore

 I have removed google services.json fire.
 Add your own to use firestore services